spikeruk/TicketmasterBot/README.md

 # TicketMaster Bot

 The code in this repository is >7 years old and no longer works on the new TicketMaster.
 Any technically minded people that are interested in talking through new projects or ideas can contact me on Telegram @spikersloan
-I want to focus on tips, strategies, alerting mechanisms etc for the new version.

 **Important:**
 This bot is for educational and personal use.